11. Matrices and Other Arraysļ

 and so on.

-Check if the above four-dimensional array can be indexed by means of matrices with four columns.
+Check if the above four-dimensional array can be indexed using matrices with four columns.

-There is of course also a multidimensional version of the replacement subsetting function, `[<-`.
+There is also a multidimensional version of the replacement subsetting function, `[<-`.

 Generally, subsetting drops all attributes except